-Krul’Dar had spent several weeks watching Kor’Thank from afar.
-A few days ago, he’d lost track of the king in a blinding downpour.
-The desert storms could strike with alarming speed; clear skies one moment, slashing tempests the next.
+For the last three weeks, Krul’Dar had watched Kor’Thank from afar.
+A few days ago, Krul had lost track of him in a blinding downpour.
+The desert storms could strike with alarming speed—clear skies one moment, slashing tempests the next.
+Thankfully, he was able to pick up his trail the following day.

 Krul was the only Indashi who cared for Kor’Thank.
-Everyone else thought of him as the ultimate warrior.
-Krul, however, recognized this attitude for what it truly was: complacency.
+Everyone else, though they might not say it in so many words, thought he was invincible.
+A god made man.
+Krul, however, recognized their attitude for what it truly was: complacency.
 Sadly, it came as no surprise.
 Bellies were full and roads were safe.

 Only Krul’Dar, Chief Chronicler, heeded the lessons of those who had come before.